27 March 2025

 A Positive Turn for India’s Economy

 The financial landscape of India is witnessing a promising recovery in household savings, a critical indicator of economic health.
-After hitting a 47-year low in FY23, net household financial savings improved to 5.3% of GDP in FY24 (GDP measures a country’s economic activity and size, making it the most common way to assess its economy) and are projected to rebound sharply in the first half of FY25.
+After hitting a 47-year low in FY23, net household financial savings improved to 5.3% of GDP in FY24 (GDP measures a country's economic activity and size, making it the most common way to assess its economy) and are projected to rebound sharply in the first half of FY25.
 This recovery is a welcome sign for the economy, as it indicates that households will be reducing their debt burden and increasing their capacity to save.
+Household savings in India have seen significant fluctuations over the past decade.
+During the COVID-19 pandemic.
+However, post-pandemic, savings declined sharply to, primarily due to rising household liabilities and increased consumption.Things which are key Drivers of the Recovery

 - Reduction in Household Liabilities